ANNarchy/ANNarchy/docs/manual/Projections.rst

 **At the post-synaptic level**

-The local parameters and variables of a projection (synapse-specific) should better be accessed through the **Dendrite** object, which gathers for a single postsynaptic neuron all synapses belonging to the projection.
+The local parameters and variables of a projection (synapse-specific) should better be accessed through the **Dendrite** object, which gathers for a single post-synaptic neuron all synapses belonging to the projection.

 .. warning::

     As projections are only instantiated after the call to ``compile()``, local attributes of a Projection are only available then.
 Trying to access them before compilation will lead to an error!

 Each dendrite stores the parameters and variables of the corresponding synapses as attributes, as populations do for neurons.
-You can loop over all postsynaptic neurons receiving synapses with the ``dendrites`` iterator:
+You can loop over all post-synaptic neurons receiving synapses with the ``dendrites`` iterator:

 .. code-block:: python